smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ① Tabs: Write queries and view results in different tabs.
 You can add or delete tabs as needed.

 ② Query Input Area: Input queries and execute/stop them.
-Supports [Keyboard Shortcuts](#keyboard-shortcuts).
+Supports [keyboard shortcuts](#keyboard-shortcuts).

 ③ CSV Download: Download result as a CSV file.